nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `del stone`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delr bob's toenail -r 1`.

 ![architecture](images/commandseqdiagrams/ArchitectureSequenceDiagram.png)